Atlas7/bokeh-app-uk-road-accidents-viz/README.md

 ---

 **Important Notes**: Due to budget free-tier prototyping purpose, these demos may be quite sluggish.
 The demo will be run much faster on a laptop locally though (with instructions provided a bit further down).
+Also note that Heroku instances regularly go to "sleep" - if the app fails to zoom / respond, try refreshing the browser, wait a few seconds, and see how it goes again.

 ---